 It may be objected that such a reduction of material to mental beauty cannot serve Reid’s case for realism, at least as it applies to material objects.
 For it may seem that the beauty we attribute to material objects can never be real, by Reid’s lights, given that no material object ever can have any of the mental perfections capable of grounding beauty.
 But such an objection misses a subtlety of Reid’s position.
 Strictly speaking, material objects never are beautiful.
 But this does not imply that the beauty that we attribute to them never is real.
 It is real, at least generally, though strictly speaking it belongs only to the minds that the material objects in question signify.
 If it seems to us that these objects themselves possess beauty, this is because beauty is prone to be “transferred” or “communicated” from the minds that really have it to the material objects that merely signify it (Reid 1785/1969, 788).
 Reid never uses the term “association” to refer to the mechanism by which beauty is thus communicated from mental signified to material sign.
 But that he does not distance himself from association—the mechanism by then at the center of a great deal of theorizing about taste—makes it hard to deny that it has found a positive role in his own theory.

-Joseph Addison's theory of taste resides principally in the work Addison refers to as his “essay on the pleasures of the imagination” (Addison and Steele 1879, nos.
+Joseph Addison’s theory of taste resides principally in the work Addison refers to as his “essay on the pleasures of the imagination” (Addison and Steele 1879, nos.
 409 and 421).
 It comprises eleven papers—nos.
 411 through 421—appearing in the journal The Spectator on successive days during the summer of 1712.
-The timing of the essay's publication raises questions about its relation to Shaftesbury's Characteristics, which had appeared one year earlier.
-But it is difficult to detect even a hint of Shaftesbury's theory of taste in Addison's.
-That the two theories deeply oppose one another might suggest that Addison's is a reaction against Shaftesbury's.
+The timing of the essay’s publication raises questions about its relation to Shaftesbury’s Characteristics, which had appeared one year earlier.
+But it is difficult to detect even a hint of Shaftesbury’s theory of taste in Addison’s.
+That the two theories deeply oppose one another might suggest that Addison’s is a reaction against Shaftesbury’s.
 But Addison does not engage Shaftesbury: rather he tends simply to assume what Shaftesbury simply denies and vice-versa.
 Moreover Addison understood himself to be undertaking something “entirely new” in advancing a theory of taste (Addison and Steele 1879, no. 409).
 It seems best to conclude, therefore, that there are two original British theories of taste.
-While it would be hard to say which was more influential, it is easy to say that each was greatly so: every subsequent British theory of taste, at least until the close of the Eighteenth Century, shows the strong influence of the one, or the other, or both.
+While it would be hard to say which was more influential, it is easy to say that each was greatly so: every subsequent British theory of taste, at least until the close of the Eighteenth Century, shows the strong influence of one, the other, or both.

 Addison’s fundamental idea is that the pleasures of taste are pleasures of the imagination.
 This should not be taken to imply that Addison identifies taste with the imagination.
 Taste is a faculty of judgment: it discerns the perfections of an author with pleasure (Addison and Steele 1879, no. 409).
 Imagination is a faculty of representation: it represents things in images; it is the faculty of visual representation (Addison and Steele 1879, no. 411).
 Hence Addison’s fundamental idea comes to this, apparently: taste judges what the imagination represents; the perfections that taste discerns with pleasure are perfections that things have as objects of visual representation.
 But if objects of taste are objects of visual representation, then objects of taste are first and foremost material objects: mountain ranges, waterfalls, sexually attractive bodies are among the paradigms Addison offers (Addison and Steele 1879, no. 412).
 It is here that the contrast with Shaftesbury becomes plain.
 It will be recalled that Shaftesbury holds objects of taste to be first and foremost objects of intellect, and that the fundamental difficulty that his theory must overcome is to explain our intuition that material objects are also capable of beauty.
 With Addison it is just the reverse.